danielaparker/jsoncons/doc/Examples.md

 This example maps a `type()` getter to a "type" data member in the JSON.
 However, we can also achieve this without using a `type()` getter at all.
-Compare this with the very similar example [decode to a std::variant based on a type marker](#G15)
+Compare with the very similar example [decode to a std::variant based on a type marker](#G15)

 <div id="G11"/>